broadinstitute/firecloud-ui/CONTRIBUTING.md

     <img width="831" src="https://user-images.githubusercontent.com/22642695/32802415-f3cd6452-c94d-11e7-85f4-4698da453d78.png">

-2. You need to tell Cursive how to resolve some custom macros and correctly indent some functions:
+2. You need to tell Cursive how to resolve some custom macros:

     1. Find an instance of `react/defc` and place your cursor on it or highlight it.
     2. Run the IntelliJ command _Show Intention Actions_ (Mac default Option + Return)